ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2022-03-30-ner-datasets.md

 1. **Span Length**: describes how long on average a span is in tokens.
 2. **Span Frequency**: describes how often a particular span entity occurs in the dataset.
-3. **Span Distinctiveness**: describes how distinct the words are inside the spans compared to the corpus.
+3. **Span Distinctiveness (SD)**: describes how distinct the words are inside the spans compared to the corpus.
 Computed as the KL-divergence of their unigram distributions.
-4. **Boundary Distinctiveness**: describes how distinct the span boundaries are compared to the rest of the corpus.
+4. **Boundary Distinctiveness (BD)**: describes how distinct the span boundaries are compared to the rest of the corpus.
 Computed as the KL-divergence of their unigram distributions.

-Personally, I like this approach because it gives [a data-centric view](/notebook/2021/07/30/data-centric-ml/) of your problem: investigate the characteristics of your data first before jumping head-on to building models.
-It's much more realistic and grounded.
+Personally, I like this approach because it gives [a data-centric view](/notebook/2021/07/30/data-centric-ml/) of your problem: investigate the characteristics of your data first before jumping head-on to build models&mdash;it's much more realistic and grounded.

 In this blogpost, we'll characterize NER datasets using these metrics.
 We will also perform NER using standard techniques such as CRFs, LSTMs, and [spaCy's